WerewuIf/Adventure-Guild-Quest-Center/readme.md

 - It runs as its own, independent of whether Autokills is on.
 - Supports stacked monsters created by slayer's bot.
 -  Scan frequency is **Loot finder scan interval** in Settings → Network → Polling intervals.
 -  Overshoot for stacks found exists so a quest requiring 10 kills wont loot a 250 stack.
 Overshoot multiplier can be changed in Network Settings.
+The found loot will also loot singles before stacks.

 The loot finder can also help recover loot from a hard reset